BBVA/kapow/docs/source/examples/https_mtls.rst

 .. code-block:: console

-  $ kapow server --keyfile path/to/keyfile --certfile path/to/certfile --clientauth=true --clientcafile path/to/clientCAfile foobar.pow
+  $ kapow server --keyfile path/to/keyfile --certfile path/to/certfile --clientauth=true --clientcafile path/to/clientCAfile foobar-route

 With this configuration *Kapow!* will reject connections that do not present a client certificate or one certificate not issued by the specified CA. You can